treehouses/treehouses.github.io/pages/vi/vagranttutorial.md

 - In your command line interface type the following: `brew cask install vagrant` or `sudo apt-get install vagrant`

 ## Start up the Vagrant machine
+Please make sure you are in the folder of `cli` which contains the existing vagrantfile.
+You can use command `ls` in Mac/Linux or `dir` in Windows to make sure you are in correct directory
 Start up your vagrant environment by executing `vagrant up`, the most commonly used vagrant command.

 ## Global Status